Ajax request does not get executed

-I am trying to upload data and files to the database from a form using a combination of JavaScript, JQuery Ajax and PHP.
+I am trying to upload both form data and files to the database using a combination of JavaScript, JQuery Ajax and PHP, i want to do this using one ajax request.
 For some reason i can’t seem to get it to work since the ajax request goes straight to my error function instead of the success function.

 I have a rather large HTML form so i simplified it a bit to give a small example of how its build.
 I am also using a submit/save button outside of the of the form.